Some of the numbers presented in this website may not be the most recent available

 Despite some social reforms the Russian Revolution broke out in 1917 during World War 1.
 Lenin’s communists prevailed and the 15-republic Soviet Union (USSR) was created, ruthlessly transformed by Stalin into an industrial power.
 In World War 2 defeat of Germany allowed the USSR to occupy areas of Europe leading to a ‘Cold War’ with the west.
 Financial pressures led to Soviet collapse in 1991 and Russia became the sole successor state.

-Higher oil prices helped the economy recover but authoritarian rule, with scant regard for international law, has returned.
-Russia illegally invaded Ukraine on 24 February 2022 and all major Western companies started pulling out of the country.
+Higher oil prices helped the economy recover but authoritarian rule, with scant regard for international law, eventually returned.
+Russia illegally annexed Crimea in 2014 and invaded Ukraine in 2022.
+All major Western companies pulled out of the country and sanctions were strengthened.

 Mountain ranges lie along the southern borders including the Caucasus Mountains containing Mount Elbrus, at 5,642m the highest point in Europe, the Altai Mountains of Siberia and the Verkhoyansk Range and volcanoes of Kamchatka Peninsula in the Far East.
 The Ural Mountains is a north-south range dividing Europe and Asia.